Akriti-Ganjir05/Try-github/README.md

 # Try-github
-Trying github -Author Akriti Ganjir
+Trying github - Author Akriti Ganjir
+Readme file is used as a description file